libcell/phyloR/README.md

 <img src="man/figures/simpipe_logo.png" align="right" width = "158px" height="183px"/>

-# phyloR: An R Package for Evolutionary Biology.
+# phyloR: An Automated R Package for Sequence Retrievd and Phylogenetic Analysis in Ecological and Environment Genomics.

 The goal of simpipe is to establish a standard pipeline to estimating parameters from real datasets, simulating single-cell RNA-seq datasets